Conal84/MS1-salford-squash-centre/README.md

 ### Surface
 I want the colors used on the site to mimic the colors of a professional squash court which are blue walls.
-The color scheme of the site match the images of professional courts and players.
+The color scheme of the site matches the images of professional courts and players.
 Additional colors have been chosen by using a palette produced on the coolors.co website.
 [Coolors-palette](wireframes/palette.pdf)

-During the design process it was found the the red color originally planned for call to action buttons in the wireframes were too dominant and prevalent.
+During the design process it was found the the red color originally planned for call to action buttons in the wireframes was too dominant and prevalent.
 Alternatively a slightly softer orange color proposed by the coolors.co website was used.

 I have used Lato font throughout the website as it has a simplistic style.